 Through discourse humanity has transitioned into a society that communicates predominantly through a digital lens.

 Here We Are is an interactive installation that encourages audiences to experience technology as nothing technological.
 Analogue and digital mediums offer a playful revealing of the fundamental and systematic structures that dominate our existence.

 Digital Monoliths questions the interstices between humanity and technology.

 Stonehenge is a neolithic celestial technology that came into being at a time when technology exhibited a physical relationship to the environment and offered shared experience and community.

 The experience of technology today is rarely conceived of or shared outside of the virtual landscape.

 Digital Monoliths is an installation that offers a tangible sensory experience of data gathered from visitors of Stonehenge in 2018.
-Monoliths and mirrors reflect light that responds to sentiment from Instagram, Twitter and Facebook.
+Monoliths and mirrors reflect light that responds to sentiment gathered from social media communities such as Instagram, Twitter and Facebook.

 FENTY Beauty By Rihanna Launch, 7 days of live graphic art.